How Soon Can I Eat Ice Cream After Tooth Extraction

 Ice cream can provide temporary relief for bleeding.
 Its icy-cold temperature can constrict the blood vessels in the area.
 Contracted veins in the gums will reduce blood flow.

 However, its sugar and fat can cause bacterial infections in the teeth and gums in the long run.
 Thus, cold foods do not treat tooth pain and bleeding.
-A dentist can properly evaluate the condition and give the appropriate treatment.
+A dentist can adequately evaluate the condition and give the appropriate treatment.

 What To Eat After Tooth Extraction